A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Tree with a Single Goal Level

+\cref{pr:tbfs-sgl} can be compared with the more general result for IDA* by \citet{Korf2001}.
 A memory-efficient tree-search variant of BFS can be implemented as iterative deepening DFS (ID-DFS).
-The runtime of ID-DFS is about twice the runtime of BFS; our results are only marginally affected by this. \citet{Korf2001} study IDA*, which may be seen as a generalised ID-DFS.
-Their Theorem 1 give a similar result to our \autoref{pr:tbfs-sgl} by setting: the heuristic $h=0$, the number of $i$-level nodes $N_i=2^i$, the equilibrium distribution $P(x)=1$, the edge cost $=1$, and the cost bound $c$ equal to our max depth $D$.
-Their bound then comes out as $\tbfss(g)=2^{g+1}-1$, and as $\tbfss(g)\approx 2^{g+2}$ after iteration over all levels $\leq g$.
-This corresponds to the \emph{worst case} in our scenario.
+The runtime of ID-DFS is about twice the runtime of BFS. \citeauthor{Korf2001}'s bound comes out as $\tbfss(g)\approx 2^{g+2}$, which corresponds to a doubling of the \emph{worst case}\footnote{ To be precise, $\tbfss(g)\approx 2^{g+2}$ is obtained from \citet[Th.\ 1]{Korf2001} by setting: The heuristic $h=0$, the number of $i$-level nodes $N_i=2^i$, the equilibrium distribution $P(x)=1$, the edge cost $=1$, and the cost bound $c$ equal to our max depth $D$.
+Their bound then comes out as $\tbfss(g)\approx 2^{g+2}$ after iteration over all levels $\leq g$.} of $Y=2^g$ in \eqref{eq:bfs1}.
+The doubling is correct since ID-DFS is twice as slow as BFS in the worst case.